Melbourne Zoo: History

-In October 1857 the Zoological Society of Victoria was formed with the aim of introducing animals and plants from overseas.
+In October 1857, the Zoological Society of Victoria was formed with the aim of introducing animals and plants from overseas.
 Its first collections of animals were housed in Richmond Paddock.
 In 1861 the organisation changed its name to the "Acclimatisation Society of Victoria".

 On 6 October 1862, the organisation opened a new Melbourne Zoo in Royal Park on 55 acre of land donated by the City of Melbourne.
 Melbourne Zoo was modelled on London Zoo.

 Initially the zoo was important for the acclimatisation of domestic animals recovering from their long trip to Australia.
 It was only with the appointment of Albert Alexander Cochrane Le Souef in 1870 that more exotic animals were procured for public display, and the gardens and picnic areas were developed.
 1870 also saw the Society change its name to the "Zoological and Acclimatisation Society of Victoria", and was granted the prefix "Royal" in 1910.

 One of the most famous exhibits from the early 1900s to the 1940s was Queenie the elephant.

 In the mid-1930s, the Society had financial troubles.
 In response the Zoological Gardens Act 1936 was passed, handing the Zoo to a newly appointed Zoological Board of Victoria on behalf of the state government in 1937.

-In 1964 the acclaimed Lion Park exhibit opened, with an elevated walkway overlooking and separating two exhibits.
+In 1964, the acclaimed Lion Park exhibit opened, with an elevated walkway overlooking and separating two exhibits.
 It was demolished and replaced by a new lion exhibit in 2014.

 Australia's first gorilla birth occurred at Melbourne Zoo in 1984.
 Giant pandas were loaned to the zoo from China for an exhibition to celebrate Australia's bicentennial in 1988.

 In 1989, a 35-year-old man died when he was partially eaten by a lion after he entered its pen.

 The Trail of the Elephants exhibit was unveiled in 2003 and won numerous awards.
 On 15 January 2010 Melbourne Zoo welcomed its first elephant calf, Mali.
 This is the second elephant calf born in Australia, the first being in Sydney in July 2009.
 Mali is the first female calf born in Australia and the first calf born via artificial insemination.
+The zoo's elephant herd were relocated to its 'sibling' zoo Werribee Open Range Zoo in February 2025 to live in a new 21 hecatre state-of-the-art home.
+The Trail of the Elephants precinct was renamed 'Forest of Wonder'.

 Melbourne Zoo commemorated 150 years of operation in 2012 and this was celebrated in an Australian Zoos collector's edition of stamps released by Australia Post in September 2012.

 The Zoo completed construction and opened a new carnivores trail in early 2018.